Tlotliso051/Tlotliso051/README.md

-# Tlotliso Arthur Mashifane - Software Engineer
+# Tlotliso Arthur Matea - Software Engineer

-Hello there! 👋 I'm Tlotliso a full stack Developer
+Hello there! 👋 I'm Java Developer (J2EE).

 ## 💬 Ask me about ...

-- 🌍 Location: I am based in Johannesburg
+- 🌍 Location: I am based in Johannesburg (Gauteng)
-- 💻 Aspiring Full Stack Software Developer (with high interest in back-End Engineering)
+- 💻 Software Engineer (with high interest in back-End Engineering)
-- 🚀 Currently exploring: engaging in various projects making use of Java & Python
+- 🚀 Java is the Language i speak fluently with Machines